The Tractate Middoth: Adaptations

-On 7 May 1951, an American television adaptation of the story was broadcast as "The Lost Will of Dr. Rant", as part of the Lights Out mystery series.
+On 7 May 1951, an American television adaptation of "The Tractate Middoth" was broadcast as "The Lost Will of Dr. Rant", as part of the Lights Out mystery series.
 It starred Leslie Nielsen.

+On 28 April 1959, it was adapted as "A Mass of Cobwebs" by Brian Batchelor for the BBC's Thirty-Minute Theatre.
+It was produced by Robin Midgley and starred Peter Howell as William Garrett, with Edgar Norfolk as Eldred.
+It was first broadcast on the Light Programme on 28 April 1959 and received its first repeat 59 years later on 27 August 2018 on BBC Radio 4 Extra.

 On 26 February 1966, a version of the story adapted by Dennis Webb was broadcast by ATV and Thames Television as part of the Mystery and Imagination series of ghost story adaptations.
 It starred Giles Block, David Buck, and John Crocker.
 The episode was wiped after broadcast, and only audio recordings are known to have survived.

 On 25 December 2007, the story was read on BBC Radio 4 by Derek Jacobi as part of the M R James at Christmas series.

 On 25 December 2013, a version of the story, The Tractate Middoth, adapted by Mark Gatiss, was broadcast on BBC2 as part of the long-running A Ghost Story for Christmas series.
 It starred Sacha Dhawan, John Castle, Louise Jameson, Una Stubbs, David Ryall, Eleanor Bron, Nick Burns, and Roy Barraclough.